 Invite a child to retrieve the Bible from the worship table, open it to the bookmark, and read the name of the book (Acts or Acts of the Apostles).
 Ask the children if the name of the book is familiar.
 They may recall hearing it from previous sessions.
 Explain that today's Bible story is from the second chapter of Acts, so it happens before the stories about Peter and Paul.
 Tell the story on Resource Sheet 1 (A Gift from God).
 Ask:

-- Why had Jesus' followers stayed in Jerusalem?
+- κ Why had Jesus' followers stayed in Jerusalem?

-- What did Jesus promise to send them?
+- b What did Jesus promise to send them?

-- Mean of the Holy Spirit arrive?
+- % On what day did the Holy Spirit arrive?

-- How would the Holy Spirit help them?
+- ⊯ How would the Holy Spirit help them?

 Show Color Pack 2.
 Ask: